duckduckgo/duckduckhack-docs/resources/fathead-overview.md

 # Fathead Instant Answers

 Fatheads are key-value Instant Answers backed by a database.
-The keys of the database are typically words or phrases, and they are also used as the triggers for the Instant Answer.
+The keys of the database are typically words or phrases, and they are also the exact queries that will trigger the the Instant Answer.
 When a database key is queried, the corresponding row from the database is returned, which is typically a paragraph of text.

 Developing a Fathead Instant Answer entails writing a program that generates an **output.txt** file.
 This tab-delimited file indicates the keys and values for the database, as well as some other important information discussed below.
 The program may be written in Perl, Python, JavaScript, or Ruby, and if necessary, will be run periodically to keep the database current.

 The **output.txt** file that is generated will be consumed by the DuckDuckGo backend, cleaned up (details below) and then finally entered into an SQL database.

-## Structure
+## Fathead Directory Structure

-Each Fathead Instant Answer has its own directory, which looks like this:
+Each Fathead Instant Answer has its own directory, which contains several files. **The name of the fathead directory must match the ID associated with the Instant Answer.**.

+Here is an overview of the files typically found in the Fathead directory:

-- ``lib/fathead/fathead_name/fetch.sh`` &ndash; a shell script called to fetch the data.
+- `lib/fathead/fathead_id/fetch.sh` &ndash; a shell script called to fetch the data.

-- ``lib/fathead/fathead_name/download/`` &ndash; a directory to hold temp files created by fetch.sh
+- `lib/fathead/fathead_id/download/` &ndash; a directory to hold temp files created by fetch.sh

-- ``lib/fathead/fathead_name/parse.xx`` &ndash; the script used to parse the data once it has been fetched. .xx can be .pl, .py, .rb, .js, etc. depending on what language you use.
+- `lib/fathead/fathead_id/parse.xx` &ndash; the script used to parse the data once it has been fetched. .xx can be `.pl`, `.py`, `.rb`, or `.js`.

-- ``lib/fathead/fathead_name/parse.sh`` &ndash; a shell script wrapper around parse.xx
+- `lib/fathead/fathead_id/parse.sh` &ndash; a shell script wrapper around parse.xx

-- ``lib/fathead/fathead_name/README.txt`` &ndash; Please include any dependencies here, or other special instructions for people trying to run it.
+- `lib/fathead/fathead_id/README.txt` &ndash; Please include any dependencies here, or other special instructions for people trying to run it.
 Currently, Fathead Instant Answers require some hand work by DuckDuckGo staff during integration.

-- ``lib/fathead/fathead_name/output.txt`` &ndash; the output file.
+- `lib/fathead/fathead_id/output.txt` &ndash; the output file.
 It generally should **not** be committed to github, but may be committed if it is small (<1MB).

-- ``lib/fathead/fathead_name/data.url`` &ndash; an optional pointer to a URL in the cloud somewhere, which contains the data to process.
+- `lib/fathead/fathead_id/data.url` &ndash; an optional pointer to a URL in the cloud somewhere, which contains the data to process.

+- `lib/fathead/fathead_id/requirements.txt` &ndash; an optional file outlining the required packages for Fatheads writtein in Python

 ## Data File Format

-Please name the output file output.txt (tab delimited) but do not store the data file(s) in the repository (as noted above) unless it is under 1MB.
+Please name the output file `output.txt` (tab delimited) but do not store the file in the Fathead directory (as noted above) **unless it is under 1MB**.

 The output file needs to use UTF-8 encoding so we can process it.
-Please make sure you write your parse scripts accordingly or we'll probably run into some problems getting it integrated.
+Please make sure you write your parse scripts accordingly or we'll likely run into some problems getting it integrated.

 The output format from `parse.xx` depends on the type of content.
-In any case, it should be a tab delimited file, with one line per entry.
-Any newline characters (e.g. `\n`, `\r\n`) should be replaced with an escaped newline, i.e. `\\n`.
-Any literal newlines (e.g. the string '\n' inside a code snippet) should be replaced with a double escaped newline, i.e, `\\\\n`.
+In any case, it should be a tab delimited file, with **one line per entry**.
+All newline characters (e.g. `\n`, `\r\n`) must be replaced with an escaped newline, i.e. `\\n`.
+Any literal newlines (e.g. the string '\n' inside a code snippet) must be replaced with a double escaped newline, i.e, `\\\\n`.

 #### Example